IT Outsourcing in Eastern Europe: 2026 Market Overview

 • Tech talent: The Latin American tech market boasts almost the same number of software developers as Eastern Europe, 2 million tech professionals.
 Mexico leads the pack with over 800,000 tech experts, followed by Colombia with 165,000 programmers and Argentina with 150,000 coders.

-• Technical prowess: Latin American developers are on par with their Eastern European counterparts, with many countries ranking in the top 30 in the Coursera Global Skills Report 2024.
-Developers from Mexico, Brazil, Chile, and Argentina shine in data science skills, scoring over 80 points in the ranking.
-The skill stack of LATAM software engineers typically includes .Net, Java, Ruby, Python, C++, C#, React, and Node.js.
+• Technical prowess: Latin American developers are on par with their Eastern European counterparts, with many countries ranking in the top 85 in the Coursera Global Skills Report 2024.
+Developers from Mexico, Brazil, Chile, and Argentina excel in data science skills, ranking high in the overall score.
+The skill stack of LATAM software engineers typically includes .NET, Java, Ruby, Python, C++, C#, React, and Node.js.

 • Possible challenge: When it comes to English proficiency, Latin American tech experts generally lag behind their Eastern European counterparts, with Argentina being the notable exception, ranking high in the English proficiency index, while other countries are positioned somewhat lower.
 However, it’s essential to note that developers typically possess strong foreign language skills, and LATAM developers bring over 20 years of experience working with US tech companies.